 Many final salary pensions allow a spouse to inherit your pension via what’s known as a widow’s or survivor’s pension.
 However, this only usually pays out a reduced pension and the payment ceases on their death.

 To get around the difficulties of inheriting a final salary pension and take advantage of the new pension freedoms, one option is to consider a final salary pension transfer

-A final salary pension transfer involves taking a cash lump sum to leave your DB pension scheme and investing that cash in a defined contribution pension instead.
+A final salary pension transfer involves taking a cash lump sum to leave your defined benefit pension scheme and investing that cash in a defined contribution pension instead.

 By doing so, you’re automatically entitled to the same pension freedoms when it comes to leaving your pension to beneficiaries as someone who’d been saving into a money purchase pension all along.

-As pensions are held outside a person’s estate, there’s usually no inheritance tax to pay on pensions.
-They aren’t counted when valuing a pensioner’s estate for IHT purposes.
+As pensions are typically held outside a person’s estate, there’s usually no inheritance tax to pay on pensions.
+They aren’t counted when valuing a pensioner’s estate for inheritance tax purposes.